chrisjrn/ubiquitous-tribble/psf-new-code-of-conduct.md

 ## Our Standards

-The Python community is dedicated to providing a positive experience for everyone, regardless of [PROTECTED CLASSES]
+The Python community is dedicated to providing a positive experience for everyone, regardless of age, gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, nationality, race, or religion (or lack thereof), education, or socio-economic status.

 Examples of behavior that contributes to creating a positive environment include: